IGiotto12/igiotto12.github.io/README.md

 # IGiotto12.github.io
 myWebsite
-THis is my first trial in making my own website RIP
+This is my first trial in making my own website RIP